merenlab/merenlab.org/_posts/anvio/2016-06-18-importing-functions.md

 A recipe to work with Prokka by Antti Karkman is [available here]({% post_url anvio/2017-05-18-working-with-prokka %}).

+## KEGG Modules

+A tutorial on how to import KEGG modules into an anvi'o contigs database by Elaina Graham is [available here]({% post_url anvio/2018-01-17-importing-ghostkoala-annotations %}).

 ## A better way?

 You have better / faster / more accurate ways to do it?
 Let us know!